Frequently Asked Questions and Answers- Online Instruction for Students with Disabilities

+Frequently Asked Questions and Answers- Online Instruction for Students with Disabilities

 Yes.
 We recognize that existing accommodations may not be applicable or compatible with instruction occurring in an online environment.
 Students having difficulty accessing course content due to the change to an online format should contact their coordinator to discuss the possibility of additional accommodations.

 Q: Can I register with ODS if I have not already done so this semester?

 Yes, you can register at any time.
 We understand that some students with disabilities may have elected not to register their disability previously with ODS or have disabilities that are new or progressing, and may wish to do so at this time.
 To begin, please go to our registration page to review the process and complete the registration form.

 Q: How do I share my Letter of Accommodations with instructors now that the class is online?

 If you already have an electronic format of your Letter of Accommodations, please share this with your instructor by sending a copy to your instructor via email.
 If you need a new electronic copy for any reason, especially if your accommodations have recently changed, please complete the Letter of Accommodations request form.
 Please view the Letter of Accommodations for more information.

 Q: What happens if my exams are online?
 How do I get extended time for an online exam?

-Since ODS will not be able to proctor exams while the University’s instruction remains online only, we ask that you communicate with your instructors at the beginning of your class to discuss how your exam accommodations in their courses.
+Since ODS will not be able to proctor exams while the University’s instruction remains primarily remote, we ask that you communicate with your instructors at the beginning of your class to discuss how your exam accommodations in their courses.
 Your instructor must add accommodations such as extra time within the Learning Management System for you.
 However, they might not remember to do this unless you reach out to remind them.
 ODS is available to instructors and students to consult about unique circumstances regarding accommodations for online courses.
 Please refer to our page about how accommodations work in an online environment for more information.

 - Some instructors may opt for alternative assessments (e.g. essays, research papers,etc.) which would not require exam accommodations.